 As an alternative to full length laps, the structural grade reinforcement may be extended by fillet welding bars of shorter laps.
-Welded bars shall be located on the same pitch-circle diameter as the main bars and shall be lapped 5 bar diameters with the main bars in the pile head.
-The bars shall be welded each side over the full lap length.
+Welded bars shall be located on the same pitch-circle diameter as the main bars and shall be lapped with the main bars in the pile head.
+Welded splice joints between bars shall be double lap splice joints complying with AS 1554.3.